MerginMaps/docs/src/gis/photo-names/index.md

 - Expression: ` @layer_name + '-' +  @mergin_username + '-' + format_date(now(),'yyMMddhhmmss')`
    - Preview: `hedges-sarah-230707154052.jpg`
-   - Note: This is a combination of the name of a layer (`hedges`), <MainPlatformName /> username (`sarah`) and reformatted timestamp that starts with the year and ends with seconds.
+   - Description: This is a combination of the name of a layer (`hedges`), <MainPlatformName /> username (`sarah`) and reformatted timestamp that starts with the year and ends with seconds.

 - Expression: ` "species" +  format_date( now(),'-yyyyMMdd-hhmmss')`
    - Preview: `Silver birch-20230707-154052.jpg`
-   - Note: `Silver birch` is a value of the `species` field.
+   - Description: `Silver birch` is a value of the `species` field.
 Current timestamp is reformatted with added hyphens to separate the date and time.

 - Expression: `'photo-' +  format_date( now(),'ssmmhhddMMyy')`
    - Preview: `photo-520415070723.jpg`
-   - Note: A string can be added to the photo name (here: `photo-`).
+   - Description: A string can be added to the photo name (here: `photo-`).
 The order of the timestamp is reversed (compared to the previous examples), starting from seconds.

 - Expression: `@layer_name + ' ' + to_string("house-number") + ' at ' + format_date( now(),'ssmmhh') + ' on '+ format_date( now(),'ddMMyy')`
    - Preview: `house 41 at 520415 on 070723.jpg`
-   - Note: Here we use the name of a layer (`house`), followed by a string adding space.
+   - Description: Here we use the name of a layer (`house`), followed by a string adding space.
 A numeric field (`house-number`) is converted to a string.
 The timestamp is divided to display the time and date separately, with added strings `at` and `on` to make the photo name more readable.